Streaming App Logs with Fluentd

 tcp options.
 Make sure to use the same transport that Cloud Foundry is using.

-Fluentd will start listening for Syslog message on port 8080 and tagging the messages with
+Fluentd starts listening for Syslog message on port 8080 and tagging the messages with

 cf.app, which can be used later for data routing.
 For more details about the full setup for the service, refer to the Config File article.

-If your goal is to use an Elasticsearch or Amazon S3 backend, read the following guide: http://www.fluentd.org/guides/recipes/elasticsearch-and-s3Create a pull request or raise an issue on the source for this page in GitHub
+If you want to use an Elasticsearch or Amazon S3 backend, see the Fluentd documentation.Create a pull request or raise an issue on the source for this page in GitHub